kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/admissions-challenge.md

 # Admissions challenge: Learning web development with Kibo

-*Estimated Time: 2 hours and 30 minutes*

 ---

-## Congratulations on completing the challenge!

 <aside>

 Well done on completing the challenge and gaining admission to the program.
 This page includes all the lessons you did as part of the challenge for reference.
-If you made it this far, you have already completed the challenge so head to the next section.
+You've finished the challenge, so there is nothing for you to do on this page!
+Feel free to come back and read through these materials for reference.

 </aside>